This past Mid-Winter break, the family and I headed West to explore what Vail, Colorado and the beautiful Rocky Mountains had to offer.

 At the heart of town is Vail Village, a pedestrian friendly area of shops, resorts and restaurants that looks as if it could be equally at home in the Swiss Alps as in the Rockies.

-how to write expository essay examples
+how to write an evaluative essay

 We flew into Denver International Airport (DEN) the night before.
 Denver is about 5000 ft. above sea level; Vail is about 8-10,000 feet above sea level.
 (Tip: I recommend coming in a day or so before you ascend so that you can adjust to the altitude.)